Finding it hard to keep track of all the buy now, pay later platforms available in Australia? Here’s a pretty comprehensive list…

 Customers can access CommBank BNPL via the bank’s app or by adding it to their phone’s digital wallet.

-Swedish-based Klarna is actually one of the world’s largest BNPL platforms with tens of millions of customers, but it only arrived in Australia in early 2020 when Commonwealth Bank acquired 50:50 ownership here.
+Swedish-based Klarna is one of the world’s largest BNPL platforms with tens of millions of customers, but it only arrived in Australia in early 2020 when Commonwealth Bank acquired 50:50 ownership here.
 Now, Klarna has already surpassed more than 550,000 customers in Australia across hundreds of different retailers.

 Klarna functions in a very simple way, allowing customers to spread a purchase over four interest-free instalments much like Afterpay, although it also offers a 36-month financing plan for larger purchases.
 Klarna has a minimum spend of $35 and no maximum credit limit, with each limit “subject to an individual availability assessment”.